 What exactly is a VPN?

 A VPN creates a secure, encrypted tunnel between your device and a server or network, protecting data in transit from eavesdropping and tampering.
-Proton vpn edgerouter
+Intune per app vpn 2026

 Why do energy companies need VPNs?